SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Computer Interface/Repair
 (Technical)
-The base diﬃculty is 10.
+The base difficulty is 10.

 Computer Use Situation
 Open-access personal computer or mainframe